gabeklein/expressive-mvc/README.md

 ### Method 2: `Singleton.use()`

-Create an instance with one of the use-hooks.
+Create an instance with standard use-methods.

   ```jsx
   const LoginGate = () => {